wassimk/dotfiles/README.md

-# dotfiles
+## dotfiles

-These are config files to set up a system the way I like it.
-It includes configuration for vim, tmux, zsh, git, and more.
+These are config files and scripts to set up a system as I like it.
+They include configuration for `neovim`, `tmux`, `zsh`, `git`, and more.

-I am running on macOS for side projects and Ubuntu for work.
+I use macOS for most things, with an occasional stint working out of a cloud-hosted Linux machine.

-## Installation
+#### Installation

 Clone this repo and `cd` into it.